VincentGaoHJ/Taxonomic-Relation-Identification/README.md

 This paper proposes a novel method for semantic hierarchy construction based on word embeddings, which are trained using a large-scale corpus.

 ### Methods
-**1. Learning a linear projection which maps words to their hypernyms**

 ### Datasets